mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 ### Manifest

 Your app has to provide a manifest, which declares app metadata.
 In this example, the following permissions are requested:
-- create posts as a bot
+- Create posts as a bot.
-- render icons in the channel header
+- Render icons in the channel header.
-- create slash commands
+- Create slash commands.

 Create a file called `manifest.json` containing: